lejard-h/google_maps_webservice/README.md

 PlacesDetailsResponse response = await places.getDetailsByPlaceId("PLACE_ID");
 PlacesDetailsResponse response = await places.getDetailsByReference("REF");
 ```

+### Proxy

+In case of using a proxy the baseUrl can be set.
+The apiKey is not required in case the proxy sets it.
+(Not storing the apiKey in the app is good practice)

+### Feature Requests and Issues

 Please file feature requests and bugs at the [issue tracker][tracker].